andreabonvini/Notes/AI_Fundamentals.md

-### Forward Planning / Progressive Planning
+#### Forward Planning / Progressive Planning

 the initial state

-### Backward Planning / Regression Planning
+#### Backward Planning / Regression Planning

-let's differentiate between two possible actions types:
+- let's differentiate between two possible actions types:
   - relevant and consistent actions: actions that achieve a subgoal
   - relevant but not consistent actions: actions that achieve a subgoal but negate another subgoal

-given an action A and a goal G, such that A is relevant and consistent for the goal G, the regression of the goal G through the action A is the goal G'
+- given an action A and a goal G, such that A is relevant and consistent for the goal G, the regression of the goal G through the action A is the goal G'
   R[G,A] = G'

-if we have a state S that satisfies G' it means that we can apply the action A that reaches a state A that satisfies G.
+- if we have a state S that satisfies G' it means that we can apply the action A that reaches a state A that satisfies G.

-Backward Planning searchc in the space of goals
+- Backward Planning search in the space of goals

-In Practice:
+- In Practice:

-g' is found by copying g, delete positive effects of the action, adding all the preconditions of A
+  g' is found by copying g, deleting positive effects of the action, adding all the preconditions of A

-some goals g' will not be consistent , I would  need a consistency check but usually it's not done.
+- some goals g' will not be consistent , I would  need a consistency check but usually it's not done.
-Depth first search would suck! limited depth search would be ok, other searchs as well.
+  Depth first search would suck! limited depth search would be ok, other searches as well.

-*implementation:*
+- *implementation:*

 1. the initial state is the goal
 2. build all the g' from g